TheBarto/LinkedList/README.md

 # LinkedList
-Proyect that contains a complete LinkedList struct
+Repository that contains a complete LinkedList struct